 The Artwalk is sponsored by the Astoria Downtown Historic District Association and includes many of the community's prominent galleries and businesses.
 The cost is free for visitors.
 The experience is invaluable!

 Our Gallery and adjacent space is also available for local events and meetings.
 For more information and to schedule, contact us at 503-325-4442.

 Originally constructed 110 years ago just east of the Megler Bridge in historic Astoria, Oregon, the building's second story was used as an upholstery workshop.
-The Loft is directly above "Dots 'n Doodles", the Oregon Coast's premier art supply shop.
+The Loft is directly above "Dots 'n' Doodles", the Oregon Coast's premier art supply shop.
 With views of the great Columbia River, we have maintained much of the Loft's original charm.
-The Gallery, recently remodelled, provides a perfect setting to view and enjoy the work of featured artists.
+The Gallery, recently remodeled, provides a perfect setting to view and enjoy the work of featured artists.
 Join us!

 Mike Herrick, a Viet Nam veteran, is a watercolor painter who specializes in whimsical animals but also creates domestic critters.
 Mike is fluent inn French and Spanish, and has taught French literature.
 He shares a home with Chica, his adolescent Dalmatian and a lovely cat.